 Policy 60 directs that particular regard be given to the social, economic, and environmental benefits of utilising mineral resources within the region.
 It also requires that particular regard be given to protecting significant mineral resources from incompatible and inappropriate land use alongside.
+This protection extends to both the land required for the working site and associated access routes.
 Examples of methods to protect significant mineral resources include the use of buffer areas in which sensitive activities may be restricted, and the use of noise reduction measures and visual screening.